 For example, when we lived in Costa Rica, we would take a bus to and from the airport for only $6/person but you’d pay between $55 – $200 for a shuttle or private transfer!
 The the local bus around town only cost $.25/ride, as opposed to a $5.00 cab ride.
 Transportation can really add up, so if you’re willing to research and allow yourself extra time to get around, this is a great way to save money as well.

-We will seek out free camping spots as often as we can!
 Whether it’s overnight stays in Walmarts on travel days, boondocking, or through sites like Harvest Hosts and Boondockers Welcome, you can find free RV parking all over the country if you’re willing to look for it.
-You can read a post we wrote, called How to Find the Best Spots to Park an RV for more resources on finding cheap and free parking spots.
-Also, as we already mentioned, we take advantage of RV memberships for discounted rates!
+You can also read a post we wrote, called How to Find the Best Spots to Park an RV for more resources on finding cheap and free parking spots.
+As we already mentioned, we take advantage of RV memberships, like Passport America for discounted rates!
 Staying at the same park or campground for a week or even a month can also greatly lower your rate.

 We Find Free or Inexpensive Activities